OlinDataVis/ardrone_gazebo/README.md

 ## Download and Setup

 ### 1 - Install ROS
-Install ros full desktop following the installation instructions on the official ros website: www.ros.org (tested on indigo, jade and kinetic)
+Install ros full desktop following the installation instructions on the official ros website: www.ros.org (I tested on kinetic.
+Feel free to try something else but be ready to suffer.)

 ### 2 - Install the ardrone_autonomy package
 If you are on Ubuntu simply write on your console: